Education

 • Physics

-The Education Specialist Instruction Credential authorizes educators to teach and provide special education support for students in a particular area of focus.
-They can also conduct educational assessments to identify how to best help students progress toward achieving their academic goals.
+The Education Specialist Instruction Credential allows educators to teach and provide special education support for students in a specific area.
+They are also able to conduct educational assessments to determine the best way to help students make progress toward meeting their academic goals.

-Programs that align with this credential will include content related to Autism Spectrum Disorders and teaching English learners.
-There are several potential specialty areas that fall under this teaching credential:
+This credential also includes content related to Autism Spectrum Disorders and Teaching English Learners.
+Several potential specialty areas fall under this teaching credential:

 If you’re hoping to dedicate your career to teaching, you now know how important it is to consider your long-term teaching credential goals sooner rather than later.
 Getting these details sorted out early on can help ensure you’re setting yourself on the right path to achieve your career goals.